weihuajiang/ConfigurationComplete/Readme.md

 # ConfigurationComplete
 ConfigurationComplete is a library for dotnet configuration system based on [WPFToolkit.Extended](https://archive.codeplex.com/?p=wpftoolkit).
 With this tools, you can easily finish all the operation for configuration, including usage, serialization and GUI.
+Simple writing class can work with configuration even without knownledge of dotnet configuration.
 For common window application with GUI, this tool can reduce many coding works on configuration.
 ![screenshot](screenshot.png)
 # Defination of Configuration Class
 Configuration information must inherit from AbstractConfiguration, and all the property must be set with proper attribute